dariader/single_cell_processing/README.md

 This repository contains customized metaVipern pipeline to analyze mice scRNA data.

 ## How to use
+1. load all packages from requirements.R
+2. correct in the Rmd files the location of folders and files
+3. Install ARACNe-AP software using this guide: https://github.com/califano-lab/ARACNe-AP
+4. Run the pipeline.
+While rinning run_aracne.sh script change location of the folders in the script.

 Example Folder structure:
 ```
 ── single-cell-pipeline